resourge/react-form/README.md

 #### Options

 `onChange`
-A callback function triggered whenever the form state changes.
+Callback function triggered whenever the form state changes.
 It receives the current form state as an argument.

-`onErrors`
-A callback function used to handle errors encountered during form validation or submission.
-It receives the error object as an argument and should return formatted error messages.

 `onSubmit`
-A callback function invoked after a successful form submission.
-It receives the form data as an argument.
+Upon successful form submission, this callback function is invoked, receiving the form data as its argument.

 `onTouch`
-A callback function invoked when a form field is touched (i.e., focused and then blurred).
-It receives the field key, current value, and previous value as arguments.
+When a form field is interacted with—focused and then blurred—this callback function is triggered.
+It takes the field key, current value, and previous value as arguments.

 `validate`
-A function used to perform custom validation on the form fields.
-It receives the form data and an array of changed keys as arguments and returns either null for success, an array of error messages or throw errors if validation fails.
+Designed for custom validation of form fields, this function takes the form data and an array of changed keys as arguments.
+It returns and empty array for success, an array of error messages, or throws errors if validation fails.

 `validateOnlyAfterFirstSubmit`
-A boolean flag indicating whether to perform validation only after the first form submission attempt.
+Flag indicating whether to perform validation only after the first form submission attempt.
 If set to true, validation will be triggered only after the first submission attempt.

 ### Returns

-An object of type `UseFormReturn`, which contains the following properties and methods:
+Contains the following properties and methods:

 - `changeValue(key: string, value: any, produceOptions?: FieldOptions): void`: Facilitates altering the value of a designated form field.
 Parameters include the field's key, the new value, and optional field options.
 ```typescript